purnaresa/iam-introspect/README.md

 3. Deploy this application to Lambda and assign the IAM Role created from number 2

+4. Configure Lambda Environment variable

+- Set INTROSPECT_REGION with the region

+- Set INTROSPECT_SNS_TOPIC with the SNS topic created from number 1

-4. Create a EventBridge trigger by 1 minute interval
+5. Create a EventBridge trigger by 1 minute interval